Abdel Rahman Abdel Hamid: Role in the Libyan civil war

-In the 2011 Libyan civil war, Abdel Hamid was a commander of a Pro-Gaddafi brigade in Sirte.
+In the 2011 Libyan civil war, Abdel Hamid was a commander of a pro-Gaddafi brigade in Sirte.
 There were reports that previously claimed he had been executed by his own men.
 Two weeks after this event, Al Jazeera broadcast that Abdel Hamid had indeed been captured as he fought in the Battle of Sirte.
+After Gaddafi was killed, he attended his funeral.